 He is admitted to the bars of Pennsylvania, Delaware and the District of Columbia.

-Mr. Dembosky earned his J.D. cum laude from the University of Pittsburgh School of Law in 1994, where he was elected to Order of the Coif, Order of the Barristers and was managing editor of the University of Pittsburgh Law Review.
+Mr. Dembosky earned his J.D. cum laude from the University of Pittsburgh School of Law in 1994, where he was elected to the Order of the Coif and the Order of the Barristers and was managing editor of the University of Pittsburgh Law Review.
 He received his B.A. with High Distinction from Pennsylvania State University in 1990.